anshul-dying/EthicalEye_EDAI_SEM_5-/docs/06-Project-Overview-Research.md

 - **Form factor**: Chrome extension (Manifest V3) with a Python/Flask backend.
 - **Core pipeline**:

   1. **Content scripts** extract candidate text segments from the active page.
-  2. Segments are sent to a **Flask API** exposing a DistilBERT‑based classifier.
+  2. Segments are sent to a **Flask API** exposing a DistilBERT-based classifier.
   3. The API returns:
      - predicted **category**,
      - **confidence score**, and
-     - **SHAP‑based explanation** (key words + narrative text).
+     - **SHAP-based explanation** (key words + narrative text).
   4. The extension overlays **highlights** on the page and shows explanations in **interactive tooltips** and the **popup**.

+- **New multimodal branch**:
+  1. Users upload a screenshot (from the extension or standalone UI) to the **FastAPI CLIP service**.
+  2. A CLIP model + CV heuristics generate bounding boxes and category labels for visual dark patterns.
+  3. OCR text from each region can optionally be re-scored by the DistilBERT classifier to align textual and visual cues.
+  4. Results are routed back through the Flask gateway and rendered as overlays on top of the screenshot.

 **Dark pattern classes**:

 1. Urgency
 2. Scarcity
 3. Social Proof
 4. Misdirection
 5. Forced Action
 6. Obstruction
 7. Sneaking
 8. Hidden Costs
 9. Not Dark Pattern

 ---

 ### 4. Architecture Summary

 - **Presentation layer (Chrome extension)**

   - `popup` UI: analyze button, summary of detected patterns, settings.
   - Content scripts: `TextSegmenter` for DOM traversal and text extraction; `PatternHighlighter` for visual overlays + tooltips.
   - Background service worker: orchestrates analysis requests and maintains extension state.

 - **Business logic / ML layer**

-  - DistilBERT‑based classifier fine‑tuned for 9‑way dark‑pattern classification.
+  - DistilBERT-based classifier fine-tuned for 9-way dark-pattern classification.
+  - CLIP-based visual analyzer with OCR + CV heuristics for screenshot uploads.
   - Confidence scoring and category mapping.
-  - **SHAP explanation module** to compute token‑level importances and generate textual rationales (key words, confidence factors).
+  - **SHAP explanation module** to compute token-level importances and generate textual rationales (key words, confidence factors).

 - **Data / API layer**
-  - Flask REST API (`/analyze`, `/analyze_single`, `/patterns`) for batch and single‑segment analysis.
+  - Flask REST API (`/analyze`, `/analyze_single`, `/patterns`, `/vision/analyze`) for batch, single-segment, and screenshot analysis, embedding the CLIP/OCR pipeline by default.
+  - Optional FastAPI microservice (`api/vision_service.py`) remains available for deployments that prefer a standalone vision worker.
   - Model loading and caching from `models/ethical_eye/final_model`.
   - Optional schema for **user study data** (sessions, detections, responses) for research logging.

 Quality attributes:

 - Response time target \< 2s per page, accuracy target \> 80%, no persistent storage of user content, least‑privilege permissions.

 ---